 Online payment processing using reputable software is the fastest and most secure way to get paid for your services as an independent business owner.
 Businesses of all kinds, including consultants, marketers, coaches, and cleaners, whether fully online or not, can use online payment processing to accept payments from their clients.

-In this article, you will learn about using online payment processing, along with some examples of online payment portals.
+In this article, you’ll learn about using online payment processing, along with some examples of online payment portals.
 You’ll also learn how to use software like HoneyBook, an all-in-one online payment portal that conveniently combines payment processing with contracts, proposals, scheduling, invoicing, and more.

 Jump to: